AI Weekly Roundup: Sovereign Compute, Coding Milestones, and Memory Upgrades

 Source: MarkTechPost

 Google just gave AI agents the keys to a massive public data warehouse.
-Their Model Context Protocol server for Data Commons enables AI to query census data, climate statistics, healthcare information, and economic indicators — all using plain English.
-No manual downloads or messy APIs - ask and get the facts.
+Google’s Model Context Protocol (MCP) server for Data Commons is an integration that lets AI agents query public census, climate, healthcare, and economic datasets using natural language, with no manual downloads or custom API calls required — ask and get the facts.

 When AI can seamlessly tap into official data sources, the gap between asking a question and getting a fact-based answer disappears.
 Public information becomes truly public.